 So far, I've lived in 6 different countries scattered in 3 different continents.
 Yes, I'm a global nomad and a third culture kid.
 I was born in the land of Pharaoh, Egypt, and lived there for about 5 years.
 My family and I then moved to Saudi Arabia just before the first Gulf War began.
 I grew up and lived in Jeddah, the city known as the Bride of the Red Sea, for more than 10 years.
 I decided to find some fresh air and be partially independent when I moved to Jakarta, Indonesia for my 3 years of high school.
 Just when I was about to get to know my home country a little better, I got out of my comfort zone and was literally thrown to Brisbane, Australia.
 I studied Information Technology at the University of Queensland.
 It was in Brisbane when I learnt the real meaning of life and slowly transformed from a girl to a woman.
 After graduating from the university, I decided to spread my wings and left for Europe.
 I studied there for 3 years and had one of the most memorable moments in my life.
 In desperate need of summer and sun, I moved back to Asia to find my luck there.
 Not only was I quite lucky to find a job in Malaysia (my 6th country) and settle quickly, I also managed to find the love of my life.
 My husband, Foogie is a vlogger on YouTube.
 See some of the videos our travels below.
 Do subscribe to him!

-I consider myself a traveler by birth.
+I consider myself a traveller by birth.
 Traveling eases my mind.
 It allows me to learn about new things in a matter of short time.
 It opens up my mind -- it gets you to the real story rather than depending on media and all the stereotypes that they create.
-It gives me the chance to meet not only normal people, but inspiring and wonderful people.
+It gives me the chance to meet not only normal people but inspiring and wonderful people.
 It amazes me, basically.
 And of course, it's about having fun and being free.
 Freedom energizes me.